mdzarepour/Real-World-Flutter-Apps/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Real-World Flutter Apps! 🎉
+Thank you for your interest in contributing to **Real-World Flutter Apps**! 🎉

 This project is a community-driven collection of real-world applications built with Flutter and released to production.

 Contributions are welcome, whether you want to add a new application, update existing information, or improve the project itself.

 ## Adding a New App